iapyeh/sshscript/syntax.md

 ```

-You can define them as follows:
+You can define a multiple line one-dollar command to put them together as follows:

 ```jsx
 $"""